Switchback Travel (Jason Hummel)

 Best for: Resort

-What we like: Built-in warmth for those who tend to run cold.
+What we like: Built-in warmth for those who tend to run cold; a step up from the Powderbound above.

-What we don’t: Lacks the versatility of an uninsulated bib; users report a lot of issues with fit.
+What we don’t: Lacks the versatility of an uninsulated bib; tricky fit.

-When the wind’s whipping and the snow’s flying, a ski bib provides a really nice dose of protection against cold drafts and moisture.
-Most offerings here feature a simple shell construction, but a few designs build in a thin layer of synthetic insulation for extra warmth alongside wind and waterproofing.
-Among the insulated options, the Flylow Sphynx puts it together better than most: The 40-gram Spaceloft insulation adds warmth without too much bulk, and you get a low-profile back and vents along the outer thighs to help guard against overheating.
-Among ski bibs, Flylow's style is hard to beat, and we really love the stretchy fabric, which is comfortable and doesn’t restrict movement like a rigid hardshell.
+A step up from budget designs like the REI Powderbound above, Flylow Gear's Sphynx Bib is a staff favorite for those willing to spend up for improved performance.
+In sum, the Sphynx puts it together better than most: The 40-gram (g) Spaceloft insulation adds warmth without too much bulk, and you get a low-profile back and vents along the outer thighs to help guard against overheating.
+Among ski bibs, Flylow's styling is hard to beat, and we really love the stretchy fabric, which is comfortable and doesn’t restrict movement like a rigid hardshell.
 For frigid winter climates or women who have a tendency to run cold, the Sphynx is well worth a closer look.

 See the Flylow Gear Sphynx Bib